liangzheng816/OfficeDocs-SharePoint/migration/mm-agent-targeting.md

 1. [Create an individual or bulk task](mm-how-to-use.md) as usual.
 2. After entering your Task name under **Settings**, select an agent group from the dropdown list.
 3. Select **All settings** to make certain they're set correctly for you.
 To learn more about specific settings, see [Migration Manager settings](mm-settings.md).
 4. Select **Run now**.
-The task will be added to the list waiting for the next available agent in that targeted group.
+The task is added to the list waiting for the next available agent in that targeted group.